 The Pennsylvania Department of Education requires that students complete 1.0 credit of physical education.
 Students in the Dance, Health Science, and Theatre departments are offered several courses that satisfy this requirement.
 Students from the remaining departments (Writing & Publishing, Media, Music, and Pre-Law) must make arrangements to fulfill their PE requirement.
 Students may also take PE independently (ISPE) through our Lincoln Interactive online curriculum.
 Such online curriculum allows students to log hours of intentional physical exercise that are completed outside the school day.
 Examples are, but not limited to: at the gym after school, through a school sport (either for the Charter School or for their home district), through a community organization they are involved with (i.e. karate).
 ISPE students are required to submit a formal log of their physical activity electronically.
-Students must accumulate 72 hours or more during the calendar year to earn 0.25 credits for PE.
-Students may also request to have a PE class scheduled into their regular school day but may have to remove themselves from an arts course to do so.
+Students must accumulate 72 hours or more during the calendar year to earn 0.5 credits for PE.